 Following divorce, most parents are eager to see the children as frequently as possible.
-Often this desire results in heated battles inside or out of court focused around custody issues.
+Often this desire results in heated battles in or out of court focused around custody issues.
 In many cases co-parenting is the ideal option.
 A parenting plan is set into place and the children are moved between two homes giving them continued access to both parents.

-For example, a parent may …
+For example, a divorced parent may …

 • feel it’s not in their own best interest for the children to be with them.
 Career, social or medical factors can all lead to a decision in this direction.